nikki-experiments/dev-setup/README.md

 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
 Verify it's installed by running: `command -v nvm`.
 Use this [web page](https://davidwalsh.name/nvm) to learn how to easily use nvm.

+#### Update NPM to latest version

+NPM comes installed with Node.js.
+To update npm to the latest version run: `npm install -g npm@latest`

 #### Install Yarn Globally

 When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
 There was no need to use messy shrinkwrap files.
 Instead Yarn locked down your dependencies for easy management.
 Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM.
 When NPM improves speed I'll switch back to it.
 Until then I'll continue using Yarn.